How To Sand Epoxy Resin

 Always follow safety precautions when working with resin from smaller crafting creations like jewelry to large jobs like tables and countertops.

-Work in a Well-Ventilated Area
+Work in a Well Ventilated Area

 Use a Dust Collection System

-Employ a dust collection system or a vacuum with a HEPA filter to capture resin dust at its source.
+Use a dust collection system or a vacuum with a HEPA filter to capture resin dust at its source.
 This not only keeps your workspace cleaner but also minimizes the inhalation of potentially harmful particles.

 Prevent Contact with Skin

 Wear appropriate clothing and use nitrile gloves to avoid direct skin contact with resin and sanding residue.
 This helps protect your hands and minimizes the risk of skin irritation or allergies.
+The very first time I worked with epoxy, I got it everywhere!
+It’s so sticky and hard to get off.
+Here’s an article about how to get epoxy off of your skin.

-Work with Adequate Lighting
+Work with Proper Lighting

 Dispose of Waste Safely